paladin-t/b8/docs/manual.md

 A variable identifier is formed with letters, numbers, underline and an optional dollar postfix, but it must begin with a letter or an underline.
 It's not accepted to use type specifier for variable, and you don't need to declare it before accessing it neither.
 Assignment statements begin with optional `LET` keywords, eg. `LET pie = 22 / 7`, `s = pie * r * r`, etc.

-The dollar symbol `$` is reserved from traditional BASIC dialects as a postfix of a variable identifier.
-They stand for different identifiers depending on with or without it.
-But it doesn't decorates for type of string anymore in BASIC8:
+The dollar sigil `$` is reserved from traditional BASIC dialects as a valid postfix of a variable identifier.
+Representing for different identifiers respectively with or without it.
+But it doesn't denote for type of string in most cases in BASIC8:

 ~~~~~~~~~~bas
 A$ = 1 ' Can store any type with a "$" decorated variable.